indigo-dc/one-fass/doc/install-centos.md

 # Centos 7
 ## Prerequisites
 ### OpenNebula
-OpenNebula must be insalled, following ONE documentation [OpenNebula documentation](http://docs.opennebula.org/5.2/deployment/opennebula_installation/index.html).
+OpenNebula must be insalled, following [OpenNebula documentation](http://docs.opennebula.org/5.2/deployment/opennebula_installation/index.html).
 After following the front-end installation procedure, move to the node installation to add hypervisors to your cloud.
 Note that FaSS v1.2 and higher run with ONE 5.4 and higher.
 If you are running an older ONE version, checkout FaSS v1.1 tag with ONE patch.